jakaskerjanc/Chordify-Bypass/README.md

-Simple extension that deletes UID cookie on every load.
+Simple extension that deletes CID cookie on every load.